suzeeparker/FRDocs_dev01-suzee/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 ![BitVise New Profile](./images/fr0306-01_Ubuntu-Bitvise-New-Profile.png "BitVise New Profile")

-3. Enter new profile name:
+3. Navigate to the Local_Admin\.shh folder and enter new profile name:

 ```
 Vultr-FormR0-nimda